POWERFULMOVES/PMOVEScalc/README.md

 Frontend:
 - React and Next.js for UI and routing
 - Axios for API requests
-- (Any additional libraries for UI components or data visualization)
+- Recharts for data visualization
+- jsPDF and html2canvas for PDF generation

 Backend:
 - FastAPI for API framework